What a Tangled Spider Web!

 My neighbors and friends keep stopping by to ask about our new pet…Charlotte.
 To be honest, I sort of winged the construction of this web when I started it on my porch last weekend.
 The whole time I was thinking, I should be taking pictures because I might want to blog about this…but I wasn’t even sure how it would turn out.
 Well, needless to say, we all LOVE her!

-And needless to say, I didn’t take any “how to” pics.
-Which really worked out for my friend, since her daughter begged her to make one at their house too.
-Back to the hardware store…and this time it was documented…step by step!
+Sadly, I didn’t take any how-to pictures.
+This really didn’t work out for my friend, since her daughter begged her to make one at their house too.
+Back to the hardware store…and this time it was documented in a step-by-step guide!

-So here’s what you need.
 For my web I ended up using 200ft of clothes line, but here I only used 100ft.
-I also needed some ceiling hooks for this porch, but you may already have one for your hanging baskets.
+I also needed some ceiling hooks for this porch, but you may already have them for your hanging baskets.